RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 3, mistake 1, hint 0
+Total: 4, clean 3, mistake 1, hint 0

 clean: 1.0	, mistake: 0.08, 	 hint: 0.11
 	Dogs come in all shapes and sizes, each with their own unique personality and characteristics.